Saturday, March 8, 2025

 1. The Doctor.
 This man is a promising/ successful doctor but with a hint that something happened in his past that cast a shadow on his present situation.
 Typically intelligent, sympathetic, good in a crisis, with a developed sense of professional ethics.
 Can also appear as The Nurse.

 2. The Energetic Young Woman.
 She has history that the story will explore, but enjoys current success, possibly financially or professionally.
 She is often the initial instigator of the inciting action of the plot.
-Her past is catching up with her, however, in one way or another.
+One of her main charms is that she is just so full of life, so full of action and motion.
+She may be "less attractive", but she "has an intelligent face, and one can tell she's capable and energetic."
+Her past may be catching up with her, however, in one way or another.
+She can be an accomplished artist, or musician, or dancer, but she can also be a florist or another job that Christie views as suitable for an unmarried woman.

-3. The Cloud-headed Girl.
-This is often a female figure who is portrayed as slightly odd or eccentric.
-Usually the result of an incident in her childhood, or her odd parents, but she sees the world in a different way and those around her view her as a kind of oddity.
+3.5 The Cloud-headed Girl.
+This is often a female figure who is portrayed as slightly odd or eccentric and is universally acknowledged to have her head in the clouds.
+She will often be described that way by other characters, being "queer" or "odd", or "living in her own world."
+This peculiarity is sometimes the result of an incident in her childhood, or her odd parents, or her having been raised in isolation, but she sees the world in a different way and those around her view her as a kind of oddity.
 She may legitimately suffer from mental illness, or may be the only person who truly sees reality for what it is.

 4. The Temptrix.
-This woman is motivated by using her feminine wiles to steal another woman's husband, their achievements, their fame, their family, their property.
+This woman is motivated by using her feminine wiles to take what she wants or to steal another woman's husband, their achievements, their fame, their family, their property.
 Could be rival sisters, or schoolmates.
 She is a master manipulator and is typically utterly devoid of any scruples.
-While amoral, she isn't always the main evil of the story.
+While amoral, she isn't always the main evil of the story, and is sometimes presented with sympathy in that she's just doing what she must to get by.

-5. The Young Scientist.
+5. The Young Specialist.
 A botanist, a photographer, a young engineer.
 Typically a young man who is technically gifted but socially awkward.
+Always an expert in his chosen field.
 May love hopelessly from afar.
 Used as a resource to supply any obscure poisons, technical gadgets, top secret plans that the plot may require.

 6. The Housekeeper.
-Sometimes Russian or a Gypsy, or French; and if so her spoken English is not fluent.
 Often devoted to the Lady of the house, or to the neglected children.
-Fiercely loyal to someone, but from her perspective in the household can often see details that others miss.
+Fiercely loyal to someone, but from her position and perspective in the household can often see details that others miss.
 Presented as a "salt of the earth" character, very practical and level-headed.
-Can sometimes appear as The Cook, or the Butler, or The Gardener (see below)
+Can sometimes appear as The Cook, or the Butler, or The Gardener (see below).
+Sometimes Russian or a Gypsy, or French; and if so her spoken English is not fluent.

 7. The Industrialist.
 Usually a wealthy older man who is the head of a business, or a engineering company developing fighter airplanes, or working on some breakthrough chemical formula, or involved in shipping and importing goods from Japan.